10 unbelievably easy destination wedding planning tips you NEED to know.

 If you send a large “traditional” invitation list – expect around 40% to RSVP in the affirmative.
 That’s my experience.
 So if you are worried about what other people might think about you celebrating your nuptials in Vietnam (and you shouldn’t) – sending them an invitation is a nice way to help them feel included.

-Be warned – I’ve had couples try this approach – and everyone RSVP’d in the affirmative!
+I’ve had couples try this approach and 100% RSVP’d in the affirmative!

-How you approach your invitation list is entirely up to you – as is every single detail about your wedding party – but give everyone ideally twelve-months notice so they can arrange their lives – to stand with you – witnessing and joyously celebrating a new chapter in your lives.
+How you approach your invitation list is entirely up to you.
+Give everyone ideally twelve-months notice so they can arrange their lives to travel with you and witness you joyously celebrating a new chapter in your lives.